|Nutrition Facts (per serving)|

 Preheat oven to 350 F. Set aside a deep lasagna oven safe dish.

 Fill a large stockpot 2/3 full with cold water.
-Add 1 teaspoon of salt and 1 tablespoon of olive oil, cover with a lid and bring to a rolling boil.
+Add 1 teaspoon of salt, cover with a lid, and bring to a rolling boil.
 Add 14 gluten-free lasagna noodles and boil for 13 to 14 minutes.
 (Do not overcook the noodles.
 They will continue to cook once the lasagna is baked in the oven).

 Drain and rinse the noodles in cold water.
 Pour 1 tablespoon of olive oil on the noodles and coat.
 This will prevent the noodles from sticking together as they cool.